SimpleXtra/Clustered-Face-Identifier/app/README.md

-# Cluster Image Identifier
+DBSCAN-# Cluster Image Identifier
-This app identifies the number of unique faces in a video with YOLOv11 and Facenet512.
+This app identifies the number of unique faces in a video with YOLOv11 and DBSCAN-clustered Facenet512.
 It utilizes Gradio for deployment.

 ## Steps to use the app
 1. Clone the repository to your local machine.